HoneybunchBuilder/toybox/readme.md

 For Mingw you will just need a `gcc` install (tested with distributions from chocolatey and scoop)

 #### Android
+You will need the following installed from the android sdkmanager:
+* `build-tools;31.0.0` (anything 30+ works; try latest)
+* `ndk;23.0.7599858` (24.0.8215888 also works)
+* `platform-tools;31.0.3` (Newer should work too)
+* `platforms;android-29` (Hard requirement)

 Make sure the following environment variables are set properly
 * `ANDROID_NDK_HOME`
 * `ANDROID_HOME`
 * `JAVA_HOME`

-Android Studio is not used for the build process but the Android SDK, NDK and a Java 8 installation needs to be available.
+Android Studio is not used for the build process but the Android SDK, NDK and a Java 11 installation needs to be available.
 If these are sourced from your Android Studio install there should be no problems.

 #### Linux
 For DXC to work properly you may need libncurses5 installed.
 You can install that on:

 Ubuntu with: `sudo apt install -y libncurses5`

-#### Macos
+#### Macos / iOS
-You should only need the xcode developer command line tools installed
+You should only need the xcode developer command line tools installed.

+These are somewhat untested.
+Builds for macOS do work and even package properly but iOS builds have not been setup to properly package .ipa files nor has it been tested on any devices.

 ### CLI Build
 Check `CMakePresets.json` for the various supported configuration and build presets